-- RM-A.1.4 This Module contains the Central Bank of Bahrain ('CBB') Directive regarding Risk Management requirements applicable to investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law'). - RM-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see section UG-1.1.
+- RM-A.1.4 This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) regarding Risk Management requirements applicable to investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law'). - RM-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see section UG-1.1.